burlingpwn/writeups/PlaidCTF-2016/butterfly/README.md

 Rather than use our brains, we opted to write a script (```brutus.py```) to flip every single bit in the text segment and log the result.
 The output was a bit hard to parse, so we zeroed in on bits in the two most interesting instructions that occurred after the flip: the calls to ```mprotect``` and ```puts```.

-We noticed that when we flipped one of the bits in the second ```mprotect`` call, the program cycled back up to somewhere in the initialization routines, and printed the cryptic message about cosmic rays again.
+We noticed that when we flipped one of the bits in the second ```mprotect``` call, the program cycled back up to somewhere in the initialization routines, and printed the cryptic message about cosmic rays again.
 This would allow us to flip more bits.
 The integer input that caused this to happen was 33571270.
 Try it yourself!

 At this point, we had everything we needed.
-We grabbed a pretty basic local ```execve``` shellcode off [exploit-db](https://www.exploit-db.com/) and xored it with the first bytes of the text segment at ```0x400000```.
+We grabbed a pretty basic local ```execve``` shellcode off [exploit-db](https://www.exploit-db.com/) and xored it with the beginning of the text segment at ```0x400000```.
 The 1's in the output were the bits we needed to flip.
 We also calculated the integer inputs corresponding to these bits.

 We also turned a later instruction into a ```jmp 0x400000``` using the same technique.
-We exited the loop by un-flipping that original bit, and the program fell through to our ```jmp``` instruction.
-Pwnage had!!!
+Finally, we needed to undo the loop by un-flipping that original bit, and the program would fall through to our ```jmp``` instruction.
+Pwnage would be ours!!!

 ```
 brian@katahdin:butterfly$ ./exploit.py